- 500g goats yoghurt

 - A small bunch of parsley (finely chopped)

-- About two days ahead, line a bowl with the muslin and tip in the yoghurt along with a pinch of salt.
+About two days ahead, line a bowl with a muslin cloth and tip in the yoghurt along with a pinch of salt.

-- At least an hour before serving, make the dressing by putting the vinegar, Dijon, sugar, garlic, olive oil, parsley and a little salt and pepper into a jar and shaking furiously until it has emulsified.
+At least an hour before serving, make the dressing by putting the vinegar, dijon, sugar, garlic, olive oil, parsley and a little salt and pepper into a jar and shaking until it has emulsified.

-- Slice off the orange peel from the oranges, removing all of the pith with the peel.
-Try not to remove too much of the flesh.
+Slice off the orange peel from the oranges, removing all of the pith with the peel.